Working with Indiana and northern long-eared bats in Kentucky

-Informal consultation with the Service begins when a project proponent submits a biological assessment that concludes that the proposed project will not effect or is not likely to adversely affect endangered species.
+Informal consultation with the Service begins when a project proponent submits a biological assessment that concludes that the proposed project will not effect or is not likely to adversely affect threatened or endangered species.
 If the Service concurs with this determination, informal consultation is concluded and the project may proceed without further coordination.
-If it is determined that a proposed project is likely to adversely affect the Indiana bat, the project can be modified such that it is no longer likely to adversely affect endangered species or the federal action agency can request the initiation of formal section 7 consultation.
+If it is determined that a proposed project is likely to adversely affect threatened or endangered species, the project can be modified such that it is no longer likely to adversely affect threatened or endangered species or the federal action agency can request the initiation of formal section 7 consultation.

 Formal consultations determine whether a proposed agency action is likely to jeopardize the continued existence of a listed species or destroy or adversely modify critical habitat.
 They also determine the amount or extent of anticipated incidental take.
 Formal consultation concludes with the issuance of a biological opinion from the Service that, among other things, includes the incidental take statement and mandatory Reasonable and Prudent Alternatives (if jeopardy is expected) or mandatory Reasonable and Prudent Measures (if jeopardy is not expected).
 Reasonable and Prudent Measures minimize the impacts of incidental take to listed species.
 Additional information on section 7 consultations can be found at http://www.fws.gov/southeast/es/consultation.htm

-Through a formal, programmatic intra-Service consultation, the Kentucky Field Office (KFO) has developed a streamlined consultation procedure where entities (federal or non-federal) can enter into Conservation Agreements with the KFO that allow Cooperators to gain flexibility in project timing (summer clearing is permissible) with regard to the removal of suitable Indiana bat habitat.
-In exchange for this flexibility, the Cooperator provides recovery-focused conservation benefits to the Indiana bat through the implementation of the minimization and mitigation measures that are set forth in the Indiana Bat Mitigation Guidance for the Commonwealth of Kentucky.
+Through a formal, programmatic intra-Service consultation, the Kentucky Field Office (KFO) has developed a streamlined consultation procedure where entities (federal or non-federal) can enter into Conservation Agreements with the KFO that allow Cooperators to gain flexibility in project timing (summer clearing is permissible) with regard to the removal of suitable Indiana and/or northern long-eared bat habitat.
+In exchange for this flexibility, the Cooperator provides recovery-focused conservation benefits to Indiana and/or northern long-eared bats through the implementation of the minimization and mitigation measures that are set forth in the Conservation Strategy for Forest-Dwelling Bats in the Commonwealth of Kentucky.
 These Conservation Agreements may be programmatic or project-specific in nature.

 If you would like more information on Conservation Agreements, please see the information below or contact our office at 502/695-0468.

-- Map of Known Indiana bat Habitat in KY (PDF)
+Map of Known Indiana Bat Habitat in Kentucky (.pdf)

 Incidental Take Permits under Section 10(a)(1)(B)